-You can use a variety of methods to export data and object structures from your databases.
+You can use a variety of methods to export data and object structure from your databases.
 These methods include usage of various generators, data extractors, and shortcuts.
-Also, you can also export data in a variety of data formats.
-For example, TXT, CSV, JSON, XML, Markdown, Excel, and other formats.
-You can select a predefined extractor or create your own.
+Also, you can export data in TXT, CSV, JSON, XML, Markdown, Excel, and other formats.
+You can select a predefined data extractor or create your own.

 Generate DDL definitions for database objects

-In the Database tool window ( ), right-click a database object and select Ctrl+Alt+G.
+In the Database tool window ( ) , right-click a database object and select Control+Alt+G.

 On the right toolbar, you can find the following controls: